shirinebadi/shirinebadi.github.io/_teaching/2022-fall-ma.md

 title: "Microprocessors and Assembly Language"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2022-fall-ma
 venue: "Amirkabir University of Technology"
 date: 2022-10-01
 location: "Terhan, Iran"
 ---

-An undergraduate-level course for third-year students, taught by Prof. [Hamed Farbeh]() at the Amirkabir University of technology, School of Computer Engineering in fall 2022
+An undergraduate-level course for third-year students, taught by Prof. [Hamed Farbeh](https://scholar.google.com/citations?user=PAZOYiAAAAAJ&hl=en) at the Amirkabir University of technology, School of Computer Engineering in fall 2022

 ## Responsibilities:
 - Mentoring students in the lab and helping them with tasks.